csvconf/csvconf.com/locations.md

 ## NE Alberta

-Lots of cats, bars and brunch.
-Charming, walkable neighborhood but further out from the venue.
+Charming, walkable neighborhood with lots of bars and brunch, but further out from the venue.

 ---